 - Parent Orientation and Tours: Prospective or registered patrons may visit any CYP with an appointment and when escorted by center personnel.
 Escorts are necessary to ensure protection of the children enrolled in the programs.
 All families who accept a space in our child development programs are encouraged to call their center directly to schedule an appointment to meet with their child's Direct Care Staff to help ensure a positive start. - Parent Advisory Board: We have an advisory board made up of parent representatives from enrolled patrons who meet and provide recommendations to program staff and the Command for improving services and program operations.
-The PAB Coordinator is a volunteer active-duty parent who has a child or children enrolled in the program.
+The PAB Coordinator is a volunteer parent of an active duty family who has a child or children enrolled in the program.
 All parents of enrolled children (active duty or civilian) are welcomed and encouraged to attend.
 This board also coordinates the parent participation program and helps with special events scheduled at the center.
+The PAB encourages parent education, program improvement, and works cooperatively with CYP staff to strengthen community relationships.
 Meetings are held quarterly.
 PAB meetings may be altered based on installation guidance. - Parent Participation Program: Parents are encouraged to participate in our program in a variety of ways.
-Upon enrollment into the program, parents are expected to visit the center for an orientation and tour of the facility and programs.
+Upon enrolling into the program, parents are expected to visit the center for an orientation and tour of the facility and programs.
 Other opportunities include, but are not limited to, conferences, visitation, being a parent volunteer, special events and projects, and daily communication with your child's caregiver.
 We also strive to involve parents by offering them the opportunity to broaden their knowledge of child development and parenting skills through resources such as lending library, inservice training, parent seminars, and other community activities.
 Participation may be altered due to installation guidelines.